commercetools/commercetools-payone-integration/docs/Field-Mapping.md

 | `INVOICE-KLARNA` | `fnc` | `financingtype=KLV` | Klarna Invoice | `payment-INVOICE-KLARNA` |

 BillSAFE has been deprecated by PAYONE and is not supported.

-# TODO: ITEMS TO BE DISCUSSED

-With PAYONE:

- * TODO (probably already spoken about): which notify_versions can occur if we use the latest API version? only 7.5?
-   * -> klärt Hr.
-Kuchel intern.
- * concerning checkout documentation: what's the security feature of the hash? it's just done over the fields that are plaintext in the page and there is no secret in the hash, too.

-Feedback an PAYONE:
- * es wäre extrem hilfreich, wenn die sequencenumber schon in der response vom capture wäre und nicht erst in der notification.
- * es wäre einfacher, wenn eine cancellation (chargeback / rücklastschrift) eine eigene sequencenumber bekäme
- * ein Beispielablauf, der teilweise bezahlung zeigt (entweder bei vorkasse oder wenn dunning mit zahlung überlappt) wäre hilfreich fürs Verständnis.
- * doku zu best practices wäre auch hilfreich (z.B. themen wie refund vs. debit).

 # API Data Mapping between PAYONE and the commercetools platform